-We find that this result is incorrect and that instead one should set $\mu = \sqrt{\hat{s}}$.
-In the next section we describe the calculation which leads us to this conclusion.
+We find that this result is incorrect and that instead one should set $\mu = \sqrt{s}$.
+In the next section we describe the calculation which leads us to this conclusion and discuss the impact of this modification on cross-section predictions.